KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 ![WhatsApp Status Checker](static/images/WhatsApp%20Status%20Checker.png)

-The WhatsApp Status Viewer is a Python project which enables you to view a specific WhatsApp contact status as soon as it is uploaded and send a WhatsApp message about what status type was uploaded(Image, Video, Text, or  Audio) and the time of which it is viewed.
+The WhatsApp Status Viewer enables you to view a specific WhatsApp contact status as soon as it is uploaded, send a WhatsApp message about the status type(Image, Video, Text, or  Audio) and the time at which it was viewed OR alternatively always check and notify you if a status is uploaded.
+You get notified every 30minutes, 1hour, 3hours or 6 hours depending on your choice.

 # Requirements